radcamp/radcamp.github.io/AF-Biota/04_PCA_API.md

 ![png](04_PCA_API_files/04_PCA_API_01_Anolis_PCA.png)

 ### Population assignment for sample colors
-In the tl;dr example the assembly of our simulated data had included a `pop_assign_file` so the pca() was smart enough to find this and color samples accordingly.
+In the tl;dr example the assembly of our simulated data had included a `pop_assign_file`, so the 'pca()' was smart enough to find this and color samples accordingly.
 In some cases you might not have used a population assignment file, so it's also possible to specify population assignments in a dictionary.
 The format of the dictionary should have populations as keys and lists of samples as values.
-Sample names need to be identical to the names in the vcf file, which we can verify with the `samples_vcforder` property of the pca object.
+Sample names need to be identical to the names in the vcf file, which we can verify with the `samples_vcforder` property of the PCA object.

 Here we create a python 'dictionary', which is a key/value pair data structure.
 The keys are the population names, and the values are the lists of samples that belong to those populations.
 You can copy and paste this into a new cell in your notebook.
 ```python